ayuarya122009/cipher-news-bot/README.md

 ---

-# ⭐ Why CIPHER News Bot?
+# ⭐ Why DISCORD News Bot?

 Most news bots simply forward RSS entries.

-CIPHER is intended to become more than that.
+DISCORD is intended to become more than that.

 The long-term vision is a system that can understand: